Skip to main content

 To run other applications via run in Windows, use one of the examples below:

-1. Using the cmd.
-In this case, it opens an extra CMD window when the plugin is being applied, but then is closed automatically.
+1. Using cmd.
+In this case, it opens an extra CMD window when the Plugin is being applied, but it is closed automatically afterward.

 hooks: